 Photo Credit: livepixx.de

-The famous swimming pigs of the Bahamas take up residence around a few islands, including Eleuthera, Rose Island, Abaco, and Ship Channel Cay, but Pig Beach on Big Major Cay is one of the most popular day trip opportunities to see them.
-In fact, the sole inhabitants of this small island are the few dozen pigs who roam the shores.
+The famous swimming pigs of the Bahamas take up residence around a few islands, including Eleuthera, Rose Island, Abaco, and Ship Channel Cay.
+However, it’s Pig Beach on Big Major Cay—also known as Pig Island—that offers one of the most popular day trip opportunities to see them.

 Other anecdotes say they were merely supposed to be stored there and later intended to be slaughtered for consumption.
 Some maintain they were abandoned and left to fend for themselves.
 Another popular theory is that the pigs were survivors of a shipwreck and swam to the islands that they now call home.

-Regardless of the exact details of how they arrived, these hearty bovines adapted to island life quite nicely.
+Regardless of the exact details of how they arrived, these hearty hogs adapted to island life quite nicely.
 The island’s ample vegetation and freshwater sources allowed them to thrive in their new home.
-Through the years the pigs have been accustomed to visitors and grown quite friendly towards their human guests.

 How to Get to Pig Beach